| Home | Projects | Pilot Stuff | Contact Info

 Voice/Sound Controller: My serial interface controller to the MP3 player.

-The Radar: Most of the structure of the Radar section I bought from a club vendor.
+The Radar and Everything up: Most of the structure of the Radar section I bought from a club vendor.

 Motorized Ear Posts and Sensors: My idea was to build the Ear Posts from plastic, see how here.